SamYatesSmith/BabyFoodBoxes/README.md

 7. As a user, I want to easily contact Happy Baby Belly by clicking on the 'Contact' button in the footer, so that I can ask questions or provide feedback.
 - Action: Provide a clear "Contact" button which opens up the users email provider with the target company email address already listed ready for the user to enquire.

+### Derveloper considerations

-As a developer, I want to ensure that the website is responsive across different devices, so that users can access it comfortably on mobile phones, tablets, and desktops.
+1. As a developer, I want to ensure that the website is responsive across different devices, so that users can access it comfortably on mobile phones, tablets, and desktops.
 - Action:  Initiated various media queries to satisfy varrying screen sizes.

-As a developer, I want to optimize the website's meta tags for search engines, so that it ranks well and attracts more organic traffic.
+2. As a developer, I want to optimize the website's meta tags for search engines, so that it ranks well and attracts more organic traffic.
 - Action: Wrote numerous "content" tags to guide traffic via SEO.

-As a developer, I want to refactor the code to improve its readability and maintainability, so that future updates and enhancements can be implemented smoothly.
+3. As a developer, I want to refactor the code to improve its readability and maintainability, so that future updates and enhancements can be implemented smoothly.
 - Action: Listed comments headers to allow for simple perusal.
 Carefully selected class ad ID names to ensure there is an obvious link to the content within the class/ID.

 ### Form testing